nbd-wtf/bitcoin_signet/README.md

 Bitcoin Signet provides a sandboxed environment for Bitcoin, allowing developers and testers to simulate the Bitcoin network without the risks associated with the main or test networks.
 This Docker image facilitates the deployment and configuration of a Signet node, offering a range of customizable options through environment variables.

 Versions prior to 29.0 were using BDB wallet, system will automaticly update your wallet to new descriptor format.
-`PRIVKEY` prior to 29.0 was a WIF, now is descriptor on new wallets. will only import new style keys.
+`PRIVKEY` prior to 29.0 was a WIF, now is descriptor on new wallets.

 ## 🛠 Environment Variables